-Pitegoff joined Maine Law in 2005 after 17 years as a law professor at the State University of New York (SUNY) at Buffalo, where he served as Vice Dean and founded a clinical program in community economic development law, which has been a model for transactional clinics at numerous law schools.
-He coordinated an organized bar initiative to revise the New York Not-for-Profit Corporation Law and served on the New York State Judicial Institute on Professionalism in the Law.
-Pitegoff previously was general counsel for the ICA Group, a Boston firm that assists community economic development initiatives nationwide, and taught as an adjunct at Harvard Law School and New York University School of Law.
+Professor Pitegoff joined Maine Law in 2005 after 17 years as a law professor at the State University of New York (SUNY) at Buffalo.
+At SUNY, he served as vice dean for academic affairs and founded a clinical program in community economic development law in 1988, which has been a model for transactional clinics at numerous law schools.
+He helped coordinate an organized bar initiative to revise the New York State Not-for-Profit Corporation Law and served on the New York State Chief Judge’s Judicial Institute on Professionalism in the Law.
+He previously was general counsel for the ICA Group, a Boston firm that assists community economic development initiatives nationwide, and taught as an adjunct at Harvard Law School and New York University School of Law.
 Prior to his career in law, he was a community organizer in eastern North Carolina and in Oakland, California.

 Professor Pitegoff is a 1975 graduate of Brown University and a 1981 graduate of New York University School of Law, where he was a Root-Tilden scholar.